devtank-ltd/osm_firmware_v2/docs/osm_firmware_getting_started.md

     measurements

-When you have the measurement you want to take, you get use the get_meas command to take the measurement.
+When you have the measurement you want to take, you use the "get_meas" command to take the measurement.

 For example, to take a noise level reading you would do: